hpc/mpifileutils/doc/markdown/dstripe.1.md

 # DESCRIPTION

-Parallel MPI application to restripe a given file.
+Parallel MPI application to restripe files.

 This tool is in active development.
 It currently only works on Lustre.

-dstripe enables one to restripe a file across the underlying storage devices.
-One must specify a list of paths to recursively walk.
+dstripe enables one to restripe file(s) across the underlying storage devices.
+One must specify a list of paths.
+All files in those paths can be restriped.
 By default, stripe size is 1MB and stripe count is -1 allowing dstripe to use all available stripes.

 # OPTIONS